PedroLunet/MarineChoice/README.md

 ### Product Vision

-MarineChoice has the goal to empower seafood consumers with the knowledge and tools to make sustainable choices, in regards to their eating habits.
-Our app provides insights into harmful fishing practices, offers delicious recipes using sustainable fish, and fosters a community of environmentally-conscious individuals.
-Together, we're shaping a future where every seafood choice supports healthy oceans.
+MarineChoice empowers seafood consumers by offering insights into harmful fishing practices, sustainable recipes, and fostering an eco-conscious community, all aimed at shaping a future where every seafood choice supports healthy oceans.

 ### Features and Assumptions